fresh-eggs/fresh-eggs.github.io/xband_post.md

   msGetNextItemIDFromDB
 ```

-There are most likely some entries that you can overwrite wich persist a restart.
-You can like store payloads within X-Mail messages.
-I explored this with the `kSNESAudioDriverType` entry.
+There are most likely some entries that you can overwrite which persist a restart.
+You can likely store your payloads within X-Mail messages.
+I explored this with the `kSNESAudioDriverType` DB entry.